+Innovating the customer experience often leads to both operational efficiency and improved customer satisfaction.
 Examples from 2018 include:

-of our regulated natural gas

-and electricity distribution

-customers in Canada agree
+70/ of our regulated natural gas and electricity distribution customers in Canada agree we have a strong reputation in the community

 · Testing an automated system that restores electricity after unplanned outages.
 The system has significantly improved response and event resolution time; for example, for one remote Alberta community our new system was able to improve average resolution time from 3 hours to 13 seconds.